hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.10.0 =
+* Added support for hCaptcha in HTML Gravity Forms fields.
 * Improved error messaging for hCaptcha verification.
 * Fixed fatal error with the WPForms plugin in rare cases.
 * Fixed error message at the first entry to the login page when Hide Login Errors in on.